swingley/threadex-to-sqlite/README.md

 npm run start
 ```

-The processing takes about 2 minutes on my late 2012 rMBP.
+The processing takes about two minutes on a late 2012 rMBP, half that on a late 2016 MacBook Pro w/o touchbar.

 To geocode station locations, use:
 ```